ajb254/UGAHacks3/README.md

 # UGAHacks3
 Jupyter Notebook from my 8-hour attempt at uncovering anomalies for the Aspirent Uber Data Analytics Challenge.
 This was my winning submission!

-The dataset gives you very little to work with in terms of features, but I've managed produce some key insights.
+The dataset gives you very little to work with in terms of features, but I managed produce some cool insights.

 More information on the project <a href="https://devpost.com/software/uber-rides-data-analysis" target="_blank">here</a>.